bsaintjo/pod5-rs/README.md

         let df = read_df
-            .parse_read_ids("uuid")? // Convience method to parse read ID bytes into UUID .into_inner() // Extract inner polars DatFrame, get full access to API .drop("read_id")? // Drop the read since we don't need it anymore .head(Some(4)); // Limit output to fit into example println!("{df:?}");
+            .parse_read_ids("uuid")? // Convience method to parse read ID bytes into UUID .into_inner() // Extract inner polars DatFrame, get full access to API .drop("read_id")? // Drop the column since we already parsed it .head(Some(4)); // Limit output to fit into example println!("{df:?}");
     }